juliangut/slim-routing/README.md

 ### Route mapping

-Routes can be defined in two basic ways: by writing them down in definition files of various formats or directly defined in attributes on controller classes
+Routes can be defined in two basic ways: by writing them down in definition files of various formats or directly in classes with Attributes

 #### Attributes